 We hold ourselves to high standards with strict governance practices, especially regarding marketplace and workplace conduct.
 As markets evolve and our strategy progresses, ethical behavior remains a cornerstone of our culture.

 Applying for a Nonprofit Grant

 At AXA XL, we are committed to supporting the local communities in which we live and work.
-Our Regional Grant Program awards charitable grants to nonprofit organizations or schools operating in countries where AXA XL has a presence.
+Our Regional Grant Program awards charitable grants to nonprofit organizations or schools operating in AXA XL’s local communities.

 2018 AXA XL CR Report